A Typical Day for a Short-Haul Airline Pilot

 What happens from arrival at the airport to when the passengers disembark the aircraft.
 A full day as a pilot described.

-An Airline Pilot’s Typical Day
+A Short-Hail Airline Pilot’s Typical Day

 Ever wondered what it would be like to walk in the shoes of a short haul airline pilot for the day?
 We take you through what a pilot does during a typical day at ‘work’.